Lukas-Adkins/ceresbot/README.md

 1. Ensure you have Java and Gradle installed.
 2. `git clone` the project.
-3. Create an `.env` file in the root directory, and set an enviroment variable called `DISCORD_API_KEY` equal to your Discord bot API key.
+3. Create an `.env` file in the project root directory, and set an enviroment variable called `DISCORD_API_KEY` equal to your Discord bot API key.
 4. In your terminal, run the `gradle run` command.

 **Current commands**